 Sensory Processing and school uniform

 This is an issue that many SEND parents face.
-Children cannot wear the require uniform because it doesn’t agree with their sensory needs.
+Children cannot wear the required uniform because it doesn’t agree with their sensory needs.
 There’s this joke I am sure lots of us see on Facebook from time to time; “I’m sorry I can’t talk right now I have socks on” or something along those lines.
-Although it is a joke, it’s also a reality for some.
+Although it is a joke, it’s also a reality for many.
 Sensory reactions can manifest themselves in many different ways, such as:

 The difficult thing is to find ways to combat this.
 How can we prevent sensory overload from school uniform?